 Measurement of FeNO has been associated with an eosinophilic asthma phenotype.
 Eosinophilic asthma is a subtype of severe asthma associated with sputum and serum eosinophilia, along with later-onset asthma.
 Until recently, most asthma management strategies did not depend on the recognition or diagnosis of a particular subtype.
 However, anti-interleukin 5 inhibitors have been approved by the Food and Drug Administration (FDA) for the treatment of severe asthma with an eosinophilic phenotype.
-An anti-interleukin 4 and 13 monoclonal antibody has also been shown to improve uncontrolled asthma, with the greatest improvement observed in the subgroup of patients with the highest blood eosinophil count.
+An anti-interleukin 4 and 13 monoclonal antibody has also been shown to improve uncontrolled asthma.